abhinavbibek/tryhackme-labs/02-tryhackme-paths/cybersecurity101/windows-and-active-directory-fundamentals.md

 - If a GPO is linked to an OU containing only users, computer settings are ignored
 - If linked to an OU containing only computers, user settings are ignored

-### Example
-Password policies are typically **computer-based policies**, not user-based, because they apply at the system level.

 ---